ahanba/hiatus/README.markdown

        ignorelist: Y:\Sample_files\130412_report.xml;Y:\Sample_files\130522_report.xml

 *Use semicolon to specify multiple lists.
-Then, marked errors will be suppressed next time.
+Then, marked errors will not reported next time.

 *Note*:
-You can specify XLSX (or CSV file) directly in ignoreList field, however, it does not work correctly in some cases.
+You can specify XLSX (or CSV file) in ignoreList field, however, it is not recommended as reading XLSX file is unstable.
+XML file is recommended.
-Some characters (typically some double-byte characters) get garbled while reading XLSX file.
-In that case, this function does not work as expected.
-This issue depends on your OS default encoding and source/target texts (languages) in the provided ignore list.
-Also reading XLSX file takes much longer than reading XML.
-So XML file is recommended.

 How to create Glossary file?
 ------------